microsoft/knossos-ksc/doc/sphinx/index.rst

 and "vectorizes" it to work on Tensors (or in fact any container of scalars, such as a tuple of tensors of tuples).

 Now if you know anything about PyTorch, you should be suspicious now: is'nt this going to be glacially slow?
 Well, let's see.
-We'll make a simple DNN with ``vrelu3`` activtations, as in [](https://towardsdatascience.com/extending-pytorch-with-custom-activation-functions-2d8b065ef2fa)
+We'll make a simple DNN with ``vrelu3`` activations, as in [](https://towardsdatascience.com/extending-pytorch-with-custom-activation-functions-2d8b065ef2fa)

 .. code:: Python